AjinkyaK7737/DecisionTree_BANK-LOAN_Dataset-/README.md

-# Decision_tree- BANK Domain Task
+# Decision_tree- Bank Domain Task
 # Objective
- BANK LOAN PREDICTION
+ BANK LOAN PREDICTION (TO WHOM THE LOAN WILL BE APPROVED & REJECTED)
+ ##Sub-Objective